navikt/isnarmesteleder/README.md

 #### Create Docker Image

-Creating a docker image should be as simple as `docker build -t isdialogmote .`
+Creating a docker image should be as simple as `docker build -t isnarmesteleder .`

 #### Run Docker Image

-`docker run --rm -it -p 8080:8080 isdialogmote`
+`docker run --rm -it -p 8080:8080 isnarmesteleder`

 ### Cache